yanailab/celseq2/docs/user_guide/experiment_table.md

 2. Translate the overall design of experiments to format that `celseq2` can understand, so that `celseq2` can generate the expected layout of UMI-count matrix.
 3. Provide an user-friendly way to finish the two above goals.

-Experiment table is in particular convenient for complexed experiment design where more than one experiment conditions with (or without) biological/technical replicates are present.
+Experiment table is in particular convenient for complexed experiment design where more than one experiment conditions with (or without) biological/technical replicates present.

 ## Create an experiment table from template